usenobi/jobs/2020/Q3/mobile-engineer-react.md

 # MOBILE ENGINEER (REACT NATIVE) at NOBI

 [NOBI](https://usenobi.com) is a company that provides bank-like services so people can easily grow their cryptocurrency.
+Our platform run hundreds of blockchain nodes, integrates with numerous DeFi smart contracts and run numerous real time robo trading to simplify the life our users.
 We are looking for a strong mobile engineer with React Native & frontend experience.
 Join our team & be part of the most innovative crypto company in Indonesia.

 Apply now at [jobs@usenobi.com](jobs@usenobi.com)